nikmash711/react-capstone-ideas/README.md

 ## Foreseeable Issues:
 1. It will be challenging to structure the database since it's a social network
-2. Storing images in a database like MongoDB (I think I'd have to use something called GridFS)
+2. Storing images in MongoDB (I think I'd have to use something called GridFS)
 __________________

 # Pawfiles